 How can therapy help me speak up?

 The difficulty of being unable to speak your mind can come from many places.
 If it has been with you for decades and since you were a young child, it may take time to get to a place, even in therapy, where you feel you can speak up and be the authentic you.
-If this leaves you curious to hear more about therapy with me, make contact via phone or email.

 Speaking up starts in a safe relationship

-The type of “speaking up therapy” I do with people is not a quick-fix assertiveness course or a “rewiring of negative beliefs” via me challenging your thoughts and giving you homework.
-This is often done in Cognitive behaviour therapy (CBT).
-I am a narrative therapist and work differently with a strength based approach, empowering you in finding inner resources to speak up.
+The type of “speaking up therapy” I do with people is not a quick-fix assertiveness course or a “rewiring of negative beliefs” with homework prescribed.

 The pacing and the regular time set aside for you to come to therapy in a safe space will, over time, spill into your other relationships as you find internal resources and steadiness to speak up.
+In the way we work, there is time and space for changes to take deep hold in your psyche.

 Speaking up should not be a confessional or forced exercise, but a place where you feel safe enough over time to say what is on your mind